MichaelsPlayground/EasyChat/README.md

 # Firebase Chat App Extended

-Note: This is an extended version of the original "Android_Chat_Application".
+Note: This is an **extended version** of the original "Android_Chat_Application".
+The chats are stored in a **Firestore real time database**.

+It allows to upload and download files or images from shared folders like "Downloads" to **Firebase Cloud Storage**.
+The uploads can be secured by encrypting the files using this algorithm: **AES-256 GCM mode**, the encryption key is derived from an entered passphrase using a **PBKDF2** key derivative program using the algorithm **PBKDF2WithHmacSHA256**.

+These fragments are enabled:

+## Chats fragment

+## Files fragment

+## Profile

 Welcome to the Firebase Chat App repository!
 This app enables real-time chat functionality using Firebase as the backend.
 Below is a list of key files and their functionalities: